Caradt

 Research Group: Biobased Art and Design

 The Garden as a Living Learning Lab, a Living Sensor.
-The Garden that Sees, Smells, and Hears is a research project that aims to initiate a living learning laboratory in the garden of St. Joost School of Art & Design in Breda.
-At the moment, the garden, with its mown lawn and neatly maintained plants, appears ‘perfect’.
-However, the garden is not utilized as a learning environment.
-It could be a learning environment for students and staff across disciplines, for humans and non-humans alike.
-What can creative practices learn from nature?
-Can the garden be used as an open lab, where we learn beyond traditional disciplines?
-Can materials for new projects grow in the garden?
-Can the garden enhance ecological awareness?
+The Garden that Sees, Smells, and Hears is a research project that aimed to initiate a living learning laboratory in the garden of St. Joost School of Art and Design in Breda.
+It used the garden as a model for learning.

 The Garden that Sees, Smells and Hears